 And all the more believers in the Lord, multitudes of men and women, were constantly added to their number,Acts 5:14(NASB)

 The early Church had to overcome some serious challenges.
-They had to come to terms with moving from the pre-cross period of the Law to the post-cross dispensation of the grace of God.
-They had to come to agreement on their set of beliefs and the Gospel they were to teach, if the Christian Church was to survive.
+They had to come to terms with moving from the pre-Cross period of the Law to the post-Cross dispensation of the grace of God.
+They had to come to an agreement on their set of beliefs and the gospel they were to teach, if the Christian Church was to survive.

 There had to be unalterable guidelines about the truth of the glorious gospel of Christ.
-And so we read in Acts 15 that the apostles and elders of the Church came together to consider the matter.
+And so we read in Acts 15, the apostles and elders of the Church: "Came together to consider the matter."
 They had to reach agreement on circumcision, which many Pharisees insisted was necessary to salvation.
 This was one of many doctrinal issues that had to be discussed and agreed upon, in those early days of the Church.

-How important when reading the book of Acts to recognise that those formative days of Christianity was a time of transition from the pre-cross period to a post-cross era, and that the Scriptures, which have become our plumb-line for truth, needed to revealed and agreed upon by holy men of God – through the supernatural guidance of the Holy Spirit.
+How important when reading the book of Acts, to recognise that those formative days of Christianity were a time of transition from the pre-Cross period to a post-Cross era.
+During this time, the Scriptures, which have become our plumb-line for truth, needed to revealed and agreed upon by holy men of God, through the supernatural guidance of the Holy Spirit.

-Heavenly Father, thank You that holy apostles and prophets of old, were moved by God to write both the Old and New Testaments.
-Thank You that they were used to lay the sure foundation upon which our faith is secure.
-Thank You that Jesus is the Rock of our salvation, the Cornerstone of our faith and the Anchor of our soul.
-We praise You that Your Holy Spirit guided holy men of God into all truth, as the gospel was revealed to them, as which was penned Scripture for our learning.
-Thank You in Jesus name, AMEN.
+Heavenly Father, thank You that holy apostles and prophets of old, were moved by God to write both the Old and New Testaments, and that they were used to lay the sure foundation upon which my faith is secure.
+Thank You that Jesus is the Rock of my salvation, the Cornerstone of my faith, and the Anchor of my soul.
+I praise You that Your Holy Spirit guided holy men of God into all truth, as the gospel was revealed to them which was penned as Scripture for our learning.
+In Jesus' name, AMEN.